Torque (game engine): Torque Lighting Kit

 Torque Lighting Kit was an expansion pack to the Torque Game Engine developed by John Kabus and Synapse Gaming.
 It added a variety of enhanced lighting features to the Torque Game Engine.
 In the latest release, features such as dynamic lighting and shadowing were added.
 Torque Lighting Kit was later included as part of Torque Game Engine 1.5 and Torque Game Engine Advanced.
 In 2008, Kabus and Synapse Gaming stopped supporting Torque, began a partnership with Microsoft, and packaged their lighting technology and other new tech into the Sunburn XNA Game Engine.

 Torque X

-After the release of Torque Game Builder, GarageGames began to develop Torque X. Torque X was a game engine based on Torque Game Builder using a component system that allows multiple game objects to have the same abilities, running on Microsoft's XNA Framework.
+After the release of Torque Game Builder, GarageGames began to develop Torque X, a game engine based on Torque Game Builder using a component system that allows multiple game objects to have the same abilities, running on Microsoft's XNA Framework.
 Many of the 3D features were left incomplete and never finished.
 Specifically, 3D terrain using RAW height maps suffered from a lack of working examples, shadows were substandard (consisting only of a spherical shadow texture projected on the terrain), the ability to use skinned meshes for animated models was not working (non-skinned meshes worked), and the 3D rigid-body physics suffered from several issues.